TomGranot/sentdexworkarounds/README.md

 	Forward()
 ```

 Note that this leaves us with the ability to **only create the *WITH_NA* file**.
-The **NO_NA** file will still remain blank because we will **always** have at least 3 blanks - the ones I couldn't match.
-I can play around with the numbers to make it work, but this kind of beats the purpose - it will no longer be a file without any N/As.
+The ***NO_NA*** file will still remain blank because we will **always** have at least 3 blanks - the ones I couldn't match.

+I could, potentially, insert the same value for each of them to neutralise them, but I think it's best to just leave it be for a while and continue on with the tutorial.

 Hope this helps:)